waterlink/openproject-docker/README.md

 ## Get a shell on your OpenProject image

-Concurrently with the OpenProject server, we start an ssh deamon which listenes on the default port 22.
+Concurrently with the OpenProject server, we start an ssh daemon which listens on the default port 22.
 To connect to your OpenProject image, you have to tell docker to connect that port.
 Start your image with the additional port: